Zero (art)

 Zero (usually styled as ZERO) was an artist group founded in the late 1950s in Düsseldorf by Heinz Mack and Otto Piene.
 Piene described it as "a zone of silence and of pure possibilities for a new beginning".
 In 1961 Günther Uecker joined the initial founders.
 ZERO became an international movement, with artists from Germany, the Netherlands, Belgium, France, Switzerland, and Italy.

 History

 Mack, Piene, and Günther Uecker began the ZERO movement.
-Participants hailed from France (Arman, Jean Tinguely, Yves Klein, and Bernard Aubertin), Italy (Lucio Fontana, Piero Manzoni), Belgium (Pol Bury), and Switzerland (Christian Megert).
+Participants hailed from France (Arman, Yves Klein, and Bernard Aubertin), Italy (Lucio Fontana, Piero Manzoni), Belgium (Pol Bury), and Switzerland (Christian Megert, Jean Tinguely).

 Many of the ZERO artists are better known for their affiliations with other movements, including Nouveau Réalisme, Arte Povera, Minimalism, Op Art, Land Art, and Kinetic Art.